-April and May can produce some off the most exciting fishing on the Yellowstone.
+April and May can produce some of the most exciting fishing of the year on the Yellowstone.
 Baetis mayflies (or blue winged olives) begin showing up in mid April and can produce outstanding dry fly fishing during cloudy days.
 These small size 18 insects never seem to fill the fish up and the hatches can last for several hours.
-In late may the larger size 12 march browns begin to show up.
+In late May the larger size 12 march browns begin to show up.
 Although they are never in as great of abundance as the baetis; the trout often key in on them heavily and the larger insect also entices larger trout to the surface.
 April is also an ideal time to strip or dead drift streamers for some of the largest trout in the river.
 Every year a few very big trout in the 25-30” class are caught during this time of year.
-In early May the famous Mother’s Day Caddis hatch starts to come off great abundance.
+In early May the famous Mother’s Day Caddis hatch starts to come off in great abundance.
 This explosive hatch is the most intense of the year and attracts anglers from far and wide.
 There are often so many bugs on the water that back eddies are covered with mats of adult insects.
 Run off comes early on the Yellowstone and usually by mid May the river is done until run off subsides.

 Early Summer (Post Run Off)

 The duration of run off depends greatly on the snow pack.
 On drought years the river can clear in mid June while on big snow years the high water can extend into mid July.
 The Yellowstone is often the last river in Montana to clear from run off.
-This is not necessarily a bad thing because there are so many great nearby rivers that even if the Yellowstone is dirty the Boulder, Stillwater, Madison, Gallatin and spring creeks is usually outstanding.
+This is not necessarily a bad thing because there are so many great nearby rivers that even if the Yellowstone is dirty the Boulder, Stillwater, Madison, Gallatin and spring creeks are usually outstanding.
 When the Yellowstone finally comes around the trout haven’t seen pressure in over a month which helps this river to produce some of the best mid summer fishing in the region.
-The Yellowstone first produces reliably good fishing when flows hit 10,000cfs.
-Often this coincides with the salmon fly hatch but every year is different and some years flows are much lower than 10,000cfs when it clears.
+The Yellowstone first produces reliably good fishing when flows hit 10,000 cfs.
+Often this coincides with the salmon fly hatch but every year is different and some years flows are much lower than 10,000 cfs when it clears.
 Fishing at 8,000-10,000 cfs is mostly a nymph fishing or streamer game and expect to loose a lot of flies because the trout will be right against the bank along the willows.
-The river drops quickly in the post run off stage and phenomenal attractor dry fly fishing begins as soon as the river hits 8,000cfs.
+The river drops quickly in the post run off stage and phenomenal attractor dry fly fishing begins as soon as the river hits 8,000 cfs.
 Good dry flies include large foam attractors such as chubby chernobyls and rogue stones that resemble the salmon flies and golden stones that the trout have grown accustomed to eating.
 As flows continue to drop smaller attractors such as pmx’s, wulffs and stimulators also become effective as well as flies that imitate caddis, yellow sallies and pale morning duns that follow just behind the large stonefly species.